rafaelzorn/cinephile/README.md

 - Clone this repository
 - Install all dependencies using the command `yarn`
 - Fill the `.env` file
-- Run `react-native run-android` while you are running a Android emulator.
+- Run `react-native run-android` while you are running a Android emulator

 ## Used technologies